DataTalksClub/data-engineering-zoomcamp/cohorts/2024/workshops/rising-wave.md

 - You can submit your homework multiple times.
 In this case, only the last submission will be used.

+## Rewards 🥳

+Everyone who completes the homework will get a pen and a sticker, and 5 lucky winners will receive a Tshirt and other secret surprises!
+We encourage you to share your achievements with this workshop on your socials and look forward to your submissions 😁.

 Deadline: TBA

 ## Solution